G-Node/nix/docs/faq.md

 ## Q: Can I use unicode?
 Unfortunately, unicode is so far not supported.
-In order to specify microseconds you can, and have to write "us".
+In order to specify microseconds you can, and have to, write "us".

 ## Q: Why does a *DataArray* not automatically load the data from file?
 This would be very convenient, indeed.
 Otoh, the *NIX* entities, such as the *DataArray*, are designed to be lightweight objects that can be created quickly and do not eat up the RAM.
-At opening time we do not have an idea about the actual data size.
-In our use-cases a single *DataArray* may contain GB of data.
+At opening time we have no idea about the actual data size.
+In our use-cases a single *DataArray* can contain GB of data.
 Reading these would take some time and increase memory demand.

 It further allows for partial loading of data.
-A *DataArray* that cotains multiple very long signals can be very large and it would be very inefficient if the data was loaded entirely when you need only a sing signals, or a few small signel segments.
+A *DataArray* that contains of multiple long signals can be very large and it would be inefficient loading the entire data when you need only a single signals, or a few data segments.